 The Hitchcock chair is a true American original.
-It was designed by one man, intended to be mass-produced, and came to stand for an entire genre of chair.
+It was designed by one man, intended to be mass-produced, and came to stand for an entire genre of chairs.

 Chairs for the People